By Hugh Fraser

 Having slagged off the BBC, it is only fair to give my thanks to Aunty Beeb for this wonderful programme which has international appeal.
 Melvyn Bragg, an ancient stalwart of British broadcasting on the arts, holds the ring with three academics about a high brow topic.
 He covers philosophy (but not as well as Philosophy Bites), and Science, but to my mind he really shines at history and literature.
 There are so many episodes that I have enjoyed, but let me mention a few – Evelyn Waugh’s Decline and Fall, Boudicca, Zenobia of Palmyra, The War of 1812 Between Britain and the USA, Le Morte Darthur, The South Sea Bubble – all wonderful stuff.

 This is an amazing podcast, which seems to be very big in America but not “over here”.
 The Moth is recorded live all over the States.
 People stand up in front of an audience and tell a real life story without notes.
-Some of themes are really GROWN UP and perhaps not for “in front of the children”.
+Some of the themes are really GROWN UP and perhaps not for “in front of the children”.
 Others are mainstream.
 I actually attended a recording of The Moth when I was in LA during Social Media week.
 I put my name in the hat to speak, but was relieved when it did not come out – those who performed were so fluent and self-assured.
 The room was packed with a very lively, young and enthusiastic audience.
-From that evening, the story that I enjoyed most was about a man who went for a job at the top of Network Television and was interviewed by a cycopath.
+From that evening, the story that I enjoyed most was about a man who went for a job at the top of Network Television and was interviewed by a psychopath.
 The story has a wonderful twist of fate at the end.
-Another story I recall listening to online was about an terrible boat trip involving a ship-wreck and sharks.
+Another story I recall listening to online was about a terrible boat trip involving a ship-wreck and sharks.
 One from the past that sticks in my mind was a man who got sucked into a fraud and ended up in jail.
 All in all, The Moth shows that the art of storytelling is alive and kicking.

 For Immediate Release (FIR)

-Neville Hobson in Britain and Shel Holtz in the USA hook up to host a podcast about technology and the world of PR.
+Neville Hobson in Britain and Shel Holtz in the USA hook up to host podcast about technology and the world of PR.
 Since the start of 2005 (even longer than Storynory has been running) they have been pushing at the frontiers of podcasting.
 They have an innovative format and correspondents all over the world who feed in reports.
 Not having a big BBC budget does not stop them making an international show.
 PR might not sound like your sort of thing, but they are right at the forefront of social change covering social media and the way those corporations we sometimes love but mostly hate try to “manage their reputations”.
 As Neville and Shel are PR people, they are usually quite diplomatic when companies really get it wrong, but their insights are very revealing.
 It is a model of how factual podcasting can and should be done.

 This Week in Tech (TwiT)